rafalaprotocol/rafala-landing/README.md

 # 🌀 Rafala.xyz — Landing Page

-**Rafala** is a fully decentralized USDC protocol built on multichain infrastructure, zero-knowledge identity, and quantum-safe security.
+**Rafala** is a fully decentralized protocol built on multichain infrastructure, zero-knowledge identity, and quantum-safe security.
 This repository contains the official landing page (`rafala.xyz`) built with React, Vite, and TailwindCSS.

 ---